How to Sell a Haunted House

 How to Sell a Haunted House is a 2023 horror novel by American author Grady Hendrix.
 The book was first published on January 17, 2023.

 Synopsis

 The publisher's book synopsis reads:

 Development

-Hendrix began writing the novel during the COVID-19 pandemic, as "whether it’s around a campfire, at a sleepover, or alone by ourselves on the couch, there’s nothing more comforting than a haunted house story."
+Hendrix began writing the novel during the COVID-19 pandemic, stating, "whether it's around a campfire, at a sleepover, or alone by ourselves on the couch, there's nothing more comforting than a haunted house story."
 He chose to center the story around family due to the impact family has on everyone's lives.
-Hendrix set the story in his hometown, which he had used for his novels My Best Friend’s Exorcism and The Southern Book Club’s Guide to Slaying Vampires, noting that this would be the last novel to use this setting.
+Hendrix set the story in his hometown, which he had used for his novels My Best Friend's Exorcism and The Southern Book Club's Guide to Slaying Vampires, noting that this would be the last novel to use this setting.

 Release

-How to Sell a Haunted House was published in hardback and ebook formats on January 17, 2023 through Berkeley Books.
+How to Sell a Haunted House was published in hardback and ebook formats on January 17, 2023 through Berkley Books.
 An audiobook adaptation narrated by Jay and Mikhaila Aaseng was released simultaneously through Penguin Audio.